Spartee/arcade-ai/examples/mastra/README.md

 ## Basic Usage

-This example demonstrates how to use Arcade's Google toolkit with Mastra to create an AI agent that can help users manage their Google services (Gmail, Calendar, Sheets, Drive, and Contacts).
+This example demonstrates how to use Arcade's Gmail toolkit with Mastra to create an AI agent that can help users manage their email.
 The agent will access your Google account (after authorization) and perform various tasks based on user requests.

 To get started: